AdobeDocs/experience-manager-learn.es-ES/help/cloud-service/developing/advanced/csrf-protection.md

         // If the form already has a CSRF token input, update the value. csrfTokenInput.value = json.token;
     }

-    // Submit the form with the hidden input containing the CSRF token form.submit();
+    form.submit();
 });
 ```